CarlosSanabriaM/topics_and_summary/topics_and_summary/docs/source/development/api.rst

 ^^^^^^^^^^^^^^^^^^^
 The steps to add a new dataset are the following:

-1. Create a new folder with the dataset files inside the **datasets folder**.
+1. Create a new folder with the dataset files inside the **datasets folder** (or in another place, but then, the path to the dataset must point to that place).
-2. Create a python module with the following content:
+2. The second step depends on the characteristics of the dataset:

    a.
-A <dataset-name>Dataset class
+If the dataset is **divided in folders**, and **no specific preprocessing** of the dataset is required
+      (see :ref:`20_newsgroups_specific_preprocessing` for an example of when specific preprocessing is needed), an object of the StructuredDataset class can be created, specifying the path of the dataset and the encoding.

+      .. note:: In the above case, all the times that an instance of that dataset needs to be created, the dataset path and the encoding have to be specified to the StructuredDataset __init__ method.
+If the dataset isn't going to be used too much times, this can be a good solution, because it doesn't need to create an extra Python module for a dataset that is going to be used only a few times.
+         But if the dataset is going to be used a lot, then maybe is a better option to create a python module as explained in the :ref:`structured-dataset-subclass` section.

    b.
-A <dataset-name>Document class
+If the dataset is **divided in folders**, and **specific preprocessing** of the dataset is required,
+      see the :ref:`structured-dataset-subclass` section.
+   c.
+If the dataset is **not divided in folders** see the :ref:`unstructured-dataset` section.

+.. _structured-dataset-subclass:

-Structured Dataset
+Structured Dataset subclass
-""""""""""""""""""
+"""""""""""""""""""""""""""

 If the dataset is divided in folders (like the 20 newsgroups dataset):

+Create a python module with the following content:

-* The <dataset-name>Dataset class must inherit from the StructuredDataset class
+   a.
+A <dataset-name>Dataset class: must inherit from the StructuredDataset class
-* The <dataset-name>Document class must inherit from the StructuredDocument class
+   b.
+A <dataset-name>Document class: must inherit from the StructuredDocument class

 .. note:: The twenty_news_groups.py module can be used as an example.

+.. _unstructured-dataset:

 Unstructured Dataset
 """"""""""""""""""""